 Our deliverable to you is complete project linework as a widely CAD-compatible DXF file (other file types available upon request) and CAD-compatible orthophoto.
 Feature layers available include: topographic elevation points, breaklines, roads & railways, building drip lines, concrete & pavement edges, water features & water edges, fences & walls, paint striping, utility access panels, utility poles, and curb lines (2, 3, or 4 lines).
 This DXF file is compatible with Carlson, Civil3D, AutoCAD, Trimble Business Center, and most other CADD softwares.
 We can also provide the full-resolution 3D mesh model for extracting any custom data that you might need.

 How do I get a quote for photogrammetry and linework on one of my projects?

 All you need to do is contact us and one of our Account Executives will collect the information we need to provide you a quote within a matter of minutes.

 What is your turnaround time for photogrammetry and linework?

 When you upload a project to us, we will let you know a firm delivery date.
-Often, photogrammetry is done within a couple of days (including all hands-on QA and QC), and linework is done within a week or two.
+Often, photogrammetry is done within a couple of days (including all hands-on QA and QC), and linework is done within a week.